The Impact of Estrogen Dominance on Histamine Intolerance and Mast Cell Activation Syndrome

 Blood testing doesn’t account for how your hormone levels change throughout the day, though.
 And you rarely get the levels for E1, E3, and the various metabolites

 And blood testing isn’t always accurate for cortisol.
 Especially if you’re feeling stressed when you get the blood draw.
-This stress can spike the cortisol in your blood and make it look higher than it is normally.
+This stress can spike the cortisol in your blood and make it look higher than it usually is, or make low levels look normal.

 You can also test for hormones with a saliva test.
 It can work well for estrogen, progesterone, DHEA, and testosterone.
 But the saliva test may not give the best results for your cortisol status.